-Through the icy door, there are rows of shelves.
-Each shelf holds boxes of seeds.
-Welcome to the Svalbard Global Seed Vault!
+Behind the icy door, there are rows and rows of shelves.
+They fill the room.
+The shelves hold box after box after box.
+Inside the boxes are seeds.
+Welcome to the Svalbard Global Seed Vault.

 Hallways, tunnels, and doors lead to a vault filled with seeds.